CyberFlameGO/svnpython/Doc/reference/expressions.rst

    generator, or raises :exc:`StopIteration` if the generator exits without yielding another value.
-When :meth:`send` is called to start the generator, it must be called with :const:`None` as the argument, because there is no :keyword:`yield` expression that could receive the value.
+When :meth:`send` is called to start the generator, it must be called with :const:`None` as the argument, because there is no :keyword:`yield` expression that could receieve the value.

 .. method:: generator.throw(type[, value[, traceback]])